themreza/dockery-odoo/README.md

 # [Dockerized XOE Base Image](https://github.com/xoes/odoo-docker-base)

+An Odoo development lifecycle management image suite for your Odoo projects **without** any Odoo itself.

+It aims to provide some opinionanted overrides, additions and/or patches included which makes Odoo instance scripting a little more fun.

 ## Components

 - Base Image
 - [WIP] Migrator Image (leveraging marabunta)
 - [WIP] Tester Image (remotely inspired by OCA's mqt)
-- [WIP] Translator Image (for Transifex or Weblate + GitHub or GitLab)
+- [WIP] Translator Image (for Transifex or Weblate / GitHub or GitLab)

 ## Image explained

-Basically, every directory you have to worry about is found inside `/opt/odoo`.
+Basically, every directory you have to worry about is `/opt/odoo`.
-This is its structure:
+In your project, this should be it's structure:

     addons/
+        10-my-addons/
         ...
         80-odoo-ee/
         90-odoo-cc/